 People with Chédiak-Higashi syndrome also have many infections.
 The infections usually involve the respiratory tract, skin, and membranes lining the mouth.

 A sample of blood is withdrawn and examined under a microscope.
-Certain abnormalities in blood cells suggest Chédiak-Higashi syndrome.
+Certain abnormalities in white blood cells suggest Chédiak-Higashi syndrome.

 The diagnosis can be confirmed with genetic testing using a sample of blood.